Puriney/ManualCLIP/source/c20mdlPrdict.rst

 	Diagram showing emission and transition probabilities matrix [Eddy2004]_.

 In particular there are additional "Start" and "End" states for model purpose.
 These two states have no base assignment and they serve as the ``^`` and ``$`` in the regular expression in programming.
-In the figure the transition probability from "Start" to "Exon" state is ``1.0`` which means in our toy example here we are going to generate sequence starting with "Exon" and ending by "Intron".
+In the figure the transition probability from "Start" to "Exon" state is ``1.0`` which means in our toy example here we are going to generate sequence starting with "Exon".
+Likewise the probability of continuing "Intron" is ``0.9``.

 The full emission probabilities matrix would be: